-Special fittings such as an "adapter plate assembly" may be required to fix the tension cell between the boom lug (pad eye) and hoist rope wedge socket.
+Where a Tension Plate type load-cell is used, some special fitting, e.g. adapter plate assembly, to fix the tension cell at the dead-end of the luff rope may be required.
 This adapter plate assembly must be specially-fabricated and supplied by the customer to suit the dimensions of the lug and socket at the dead-end termination point.
-It should be fabricated from high-tensile grade material such as "Bisalloy 80 Steel" for plates and "grade 4140" for pins, and should also provide for the existing wedge socket and pin to be re-used.
+It should be fabricated from high-tensile grade material such as "Bisalloy 80" for plates and "grade 4140" for pins, and should provide for the existing wedge socket and pin to be re-used.
 Robway also recommends that the adapter plate assembly be proof-load tested by a certification body prior to installing it on the crane.

-Alternatively, Robway can supply the adapter plate assembly (proofload tested and certified) at extra cost at the time of ordering the RCI-1502 system.
+Alternatively, Robway can supply the adapter plate assembly (proof-load tested and certified) at extra cost at the time of ordering the RCI-1502 system.
 Dimensional details of the lug, wedge socket and pin will also be required by Robway at the time of ordering.